brotkrueml/schema/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |release| supports TYPO3 v11 LTS, TYPO3 v12 LTS and
+   The extension in version |release| supports TYPO3 v12 LTS and TYPO3 v13 LTS.
-   TYPO3 v13 LTS and needs at least PHP 8.1.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type: